-The following photo captures an old-time miner at his cabin built of driftwood at Nome ca. 1905.
+The photo above captures an old-time miner at his cabin built of driftwood at Nome ca. 1905.

-….they may want to instead spend their time at this cabin – Miner’s Cabin Saloon at Baker City Oregon.
-This 1890s photo illustrates that the miner’s cabin captured the imagination of the public at a time when miners were still building cabins in newer districts.
+This 1890s photo of the Miner’s Cabin Saloon at Baker City Oregon illustrates that the miner’s cabin captured the imagination of the public at a time when miners were still building cabins in newer districts.

 While most miner’s cabins have been lost to weather, fire, vandalism, and the relentless march of time, we can still enjoy photos of these fascinating structures, the miners that built them, and the dogs that kept them warm thanks to the following institutions.

 While the miners and prospectors that opened the vast American West are known for the log cabins they often used for shelter, some of the more eccentric dwellings they built are lesser known but equally interesting.
 “Miners Cabins: Bottles, Barrels, and Dugouts” takes a look at some of the more eccentric dwellings used by early miners.